d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 (Contour density and function-space plots for the above example are in progress).

 In this introductory notebook, we have been considering _noise free_ observations.
-As we will see, it easy to include observation noise.
+As we will see, it is easy to include observation noise.
 If we assume that the data are generated from a latent noise free function $f(x)$ plus iid Gaussian noise
 $\epsilon(x) \sim \mathcal{N}(0,\sigma^2)$
 with variance $\sigma^2$, then our covariance function simply becomes
 $k(x_i,x_j) \to k(x_i,x_j) + \delta_{ij}\sigma^2$,